 Using the Batch display for a given batch, you can launch FoxAlert software with match filtering automatically set to the Batch ID of that batch.
-This ensures that only those alarms that pertain to that batch are displayed in this view (refer to Figure 12).
+This ensures that only those alarms that pertain to that batch are displayed in this view (refer to Figure 14).
 Phase and formula parameter descriptions are available from the Batch display.

-Phase logic is implemented using I/A Series sequence blocks.
-The use of the companion product, I/A Series SFC software, allows these sequence blocks to be configured and displayed in a graphical format that follows the IEC 61131-3 standard.
-When viewing a phase from the Batch display, you can launch the SFC/ST display for that phase (if it was configured using the SFC/ST Configurator) to quickly and easily determine, via highlighting, where you are in that phase and to view the live, updating evaluation of any active transitions (refer to Figure 12).
+Phase logic is implemented using Foxboro Evo sequence blocks and can be configured and displayed in a graphical format that follows the IEC 61131-3 standard.
+When viewing a phase from the Batch display, you can launch the SFC/ST display for that phase (if it was configured using the SFC/ST Configurator) to quickly and easily determine, via highlighting, where you are in that phase and to view the live, updating evaluation of any active transitions (refer to Figure 14).
 This greatly reduces the time to debug and commission phase logic as well as provides a handy tool to operations people for ongoing support.

-Figure 12.
+Figure 14.
 Integration with Alarm Alert and SFC/ST Display Manager

-When installed without the I/A Series components, InBatch software is still well integrated with the rest of the I/A Series platform, but the integration is done using the Foxboro Control Software (FCS) rather than the integration options described above.

-Communication to the I/A Series control system is done using the I/A Series Device Integration Object (IADI) and/or the I/A Series Data Access Server (IADAS).
+When installed without the I/A Components, InBatch software is still well integrated with the rest of the Foxboro Evo platform, but the integration is done using the Foxboro Control Software (FCS) rather than the integration options described above.
+Communication to the Foxboro Evo control system is done using the Foxboro Evo Device Integration Object (IADI) and/or the Foxboro Evo Data Access Server (IADAS).

-ARCHESTRA (FCS) INTEGRATION
+ARCHESTRA INTEGRATION

-When installed without the I/A Series components, InBatch software includes several features for tightly integrating the software to the rest of the ArchestrA or FCS infrastructure including I/A Series software.
-Batch tags can be linked to the galaxy repository and a new communication software module (IBMX) is available to communicate with ArchestrA rather than directly to the control system.
+When installed without the I/A Components, InBatch software includes several features for tightly integrating the software to the rest of the ArchestrA infrastructure including Foxboro Evo software.
+Batch tags can be linked to the galaxy repository and a communication software module (IBMX) is available to communicate with ArchestrA rather than directly to the control system.
 ArchestrA objects and attributes can be browsed and assigned within the batch tag linker application.
 Standard batch security can be enhanced to support operating system or ArchestrA security.
-In addition, the ActiveX controls can be used to develop a tightly integrated human machine interface if using Wonderware InTouch or FCS InTouch Application software.
+In addition, the ActiveX controls can be used to develop a tightly integrated human machine interface if using Wonderware InTouch software.